Are you looking for things to do in Youngstown Ohio?

 Gawk At The Community Alley!

-At 25 feet wide and 800 feet long the Huntington Bank Community Alley runs under Market Street Bridge.
+At 25 feet wide and 800 feet long, the Huntington Bank Community Alley runs under the Market Street Bridge.

 This service road now has state-of-the-art LED lighting and allows access to the Youngstown Amphitheatre for its events.